luciangreen/luciancicd/README.md

 * Image of different coloured pipes

-* Single-user continuous integration and continuous deployment
+* Single-user continuous integration and continuous deployment.
+Integrates (merges changed repositories from combinations of changes), builds repositories that depend on these repositories and tests predicates implicated, where tests are in comments before each predicate.

 # Getting Started